Biden to tell Erdogan that US and Turkey must avoid crises | Law-Order

 Biden to tell Erdogan that US and Turkey must avoid crises

-President Joe Biden plans to tell Turkish President Recep Tayyip Erdogan at a Sunday morning meeting at the Group of 20 summit that the two nations need to find ways to avoid crises with each other, as the alliance has been tested recently by a threat to no longer recognise the US envoy and Turkeys purchase of the Russian-made S-400 missile defense system.The two leaders also plan to discuss regional issues involving Syria and Libya, a US senior administration official said Saturday.
+President Joe Biden plans to tell Turkish President Recep Tayyip Erdogan at a Sunday morning meeting at the Group of 20 summit that the two nations need to find ways to avoid crises with each other, as the alliance has been tested recently by a threat to no longer recognise the US envoy and Turkeys purchase of the Russian-made S-400 missile defense system.Were planning to have a good conversation, Biden said as the two leaders stood together before their meeting.

 - Country: